Rehabilitation Medicine

 Funding: German Pension Insurance Berlin-Brandenburg

-Cooperations: Professorship for Sports Medicine and Sports Orthopaedics, University of Potsdam, Fraunhofer FOKUS, Brandenburg Clinic Bernau, MEDIAN Clinic Hoppegarten, Rehabilitation Center Lübben
+Cooperations: Professorship for Sports Medicine and Sports Orthopaedics, University of Potsdam, Fraunhofer FOKUS, Brandenburg Klinik Bernau, MEDIAN Klinik Hoppegarten, Reha-Zentrum Lübben

 Contact Person: Prof. Dr. H. Völler